openvinotoolkit/openvino/samples/c/hello_nv12_input_classification_ov/README.md

 ## How It Works

 Upon the start-up, the sample application reads command-line parameters, loads specified network and an image in the NV12 color format to an Inference Engine plugin.
-Then, the sample creates an synchronous inference request object.
+Then, the sample creates a synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.

 You can see the explicit description of